-The little nook in the back isn’t part of the original design.
+The little alcove in the back isn’t part of the original design.
 It’s a happy accident that occurred because I wasn’t paying attention when gluing the back walls together.

 I kind of like it, though, and think it will make a cute closet, reading nook, or even a cubby with shelves for my dolls to display their own tiny collectibles.

 But I’ll decide what to do with that area later.
 For now, let’s focusing on turning this into a cozy Christmas space!

 The first thing I’m going to do is “frost” the windows so we can’t see through them.

 How do we do this?
 Easy peasy, my friends!
 All we need is a little plastic and hot glue.

 - A sheet of thin plastic (such as plastic from toy packaging).

 This is a great addition to any doll room, even those that aren’t winter themed.
 You still get plenty of light, and there’s no need to fret over the background since the windows are obscured.

 Since I don’t feel like donning a mask and racing through Hobby Lobby, I’m upcycling a miniature tree we had on display in our living room.
 (Yes, we leave some of our Christmas-themed decorations out year-round😉).